 How do I prepare for my telemedicine visit?

 Please make sure you are in a private, quiet place with adequate lighting.
 Ideally a room in your home without too many windows.

 Clothing should be able to be removed easily and readily to allow for examination.

 Having an additional person in the room that can be of assistance in holding the camera of your phone over hard-to-reach-areas can also be helpful.

 Will my insurance cover the visit for telemedicine?

 Medicare: On March 17, 2020, the Centers for Medicare & Medicaid Services (CMS) has broadened access to Medicare telehealth services so that beneficiaries can receive a wider range of services from their doctors without having to travel to a healthcare facility.
 This currently applies to existing patients.
 New patients can still be seen, however the visit may not be covered.
 On average a first time telemedicine visit is $65.

 Commercial plans: Additionally, in an unprecedented move - all commercial insurers are allowing telemedicine, even in states that did not have “parity laws” that recognized telemedicine visits as equal to an in-person visit.
 While your normal co-payment will still apply, we will collect that over the phone or you will receive a bill for that as well.

 Our primary goal is to continue to provide care as much as possible that will also maintain the health and safety of YOU - our patients, our staff, their families, and the community at large.
+We are actively monitoring recent COVID-19 guidelines.
 Thank you again for your patience, understanding, and kindness during this challenging time.